adamlindqvist/fractal-webpack-plugin/README.md

 # fractal-webpack-plugin
-Fractal webpack plugin.
+Fractal webpack plugin to easily integrate fractal into a webpack workflow.

 Requires webpack 4+.

 ## Installation